hardcodeddocs/hellodataset/README.md

 | | **Local Business Participation** | | | | | | |
 | | **Regional Tourism Development** | | | | | | |
 | | **Infrastructure Integration** | | | | | | |

+These tables provide a structured framework for collecting and analyzing data to validate your research hypotheses:

+Air Traffic and Tourism Impact Analysis Table - This directly tests your H1 hypothesis that "activation of Lalmonirhat Airfield will lead to increased air traffic and tourism in the region" by tracking critical metrics before and after activation.

+Infrastructure Development Impact Table - Tests your H2 hypothesis that "addressing the logistical challenges related to infrastructure development will improve the operational efficiency of the airfield" with detailed pre/post comparisons.

+Overall Hypothesis Testing Table - Evaluates your main hypothesis regarding feasibility and benefits, tracking economic, social, operational, and challenge mitigation indicators.

+Comparative Analysis Table - Provides a longitudinal view of key performance indicators to track changes over time and validate hypothesis claims.

+Factors Affecting Hypothesis Outcomes Table - Helps identify external, investment, operational, and local variables that may influence your hypothesis testing results.

+These tables are structured to capture both quantitative and qualitative data points with appropriate fields for statistical analysis, allowing you to demonstrate the relationship between the airfield activation and measured outcomes in your research.